 From time to time, certain of our stockholders may be eligible to sell all or some of their shares of Common Stock by means of ordinary brokerage transactions in the open market pursuant to Rule 144 promulgated under the Securities Act, subject to certain limitations.
 In general, pursuant to Rule 144, non-affiliate stockholders may sell freely after six months, subject only to the current public information requirement.
 Affiliates may sell after six months, subject to the Rule 144 volume, manner of sale (for equity securities), current public information, and notice requirements.
-Of the approximately 7,904,307 shares of our Common Stock outstanding as of March 29, 2018, all such shares are tradable without restriction.
+Of the approximately 7,748,705 shares of our Common Stock outstanding as of March 28, 2018, 7,500 shares are restricted subject to Rule 144 with the remaining shares tradable without restriction.
 Given the limited trading of our Common Stock, resale of even a small number of shares of our Common Stock pursuant to Rule 144 or an effective registration statement may adversely affect the market price of our Common Stock.